 suspend the basis of the repurchase of the relevant participatory interests, if the manager or custodian, as the case may be, is of the opinion that the circumstances referred to, warrant the suspension in the interests of investors.

-The repurchase of such participatory interests shall be priced and settled in accordance with conditions prescribed by the registrar under section 114(3)(f) of the Act.
+The repurchase of such participatory interests shall be priced and settled in accordance with conditions prescribed by the Authority under section 114(3)(f) of the Act.

 The assets shall be valued independently, and if not valued independently, the manager shall ensure that the valuation of the assets is independently verified.